 The Toshiba 32LF221U19 Fire TV Edition is a very affordable HD Smart TV that offers all the benefits of Amazon Alexa voice assistant and all features of Fire TV streaming media platform, while remaining incredibly affordable.

-The Toshiba Toshiba Fire TV 32LF221U19 is a 32-inch smart TV that extends the numbers of budget sets running Amazon’s Fire TV platform.
+The Toshiba Toshiba Fire TV 32LF221U19 is a 32-inch smart TV that extends the number of budget sets running Amazon’s Fire TV platform.
 Now than before, you don’t need a separate media streamer to get smart TV content in your living room.
-Again, it’s interesting to see how many manufacturers are picking the new fave and delivering affordable, functional and likeable panels for budget buyers who need smart capabilities.
+Again, it’s interesting to see how many manufacturers are picking the new fave and delivering affordable, functional, and likable panels for budget buyers who need smart capabilities.

 Its combination of performance affordability earns it our Editors’ Choice for budget 32-inch TVs.

 This Fire TV version doesn’t look inspiring, with an understated glossy plastic bezel around the screen measuring 0.7 inches wide on the sides and top, and 1.3 inches along the bottom edge.
 In the lower right corner, there is an infrared receiver, with a popping Toshiba logo on the bottom bezel.

 The chassis is supported by a pair of feet, that are equally not appealing, rather, glossy black plastic legs that extend from the bottom of the screen at an obtuse angle.
 While affordable, it doesn’t crack the 55-inch TCL 55R617 TV’s design, but it remains very functional for anyone with a modest pocket.

 Around the back, there are three HDMI inputs, a USB port, and an optical audio output facing the left edge.
 There is also an Ethernet port, antenna/cable connector, and an RCA composite video input facing downward, in the same location.
 On the lower right corner of the back of the TV, there is a power/input combo and other buttons for physical controls.